 Without a doubt, fruits and vegetables are mainstays in our daily diet if we wish for a rich and healthy life.

-For today’s task, we’re going to consume at least 5 servings of fruits and vegetables!
+For today’s task, we’re going to eat a variety of fruits and vegetables!

 Step 1: Pick a variety of fruits/vegetables of different (bright) colors (10 min)

 Did you know that fruits and vegetables with bright colors are usually high in anti-oxidants?
 Anti-oxidants are good for health because they remove free radicals in our body that damage our cells.
 Not only that, fruits and vegetables of a particular color category have a certain type of nutrition and hence contribute to certain health benefits.
 When you eat fruits and vegetables from a variety of colors, this ensures that you get all-round nutrition and benefits!